The Rum Howler Blog

 In the Mouth 48.5/60

 The Famous Grouse is a blended whisky which contains the premium single malts, The Macallan and Highland Park.
 I was expecting to find ample evidence of these single malts in the flavour profile along with sharper notes of the grain whiskies (also included in the blend) entwined within.
-But this whisky is not like that.
+But the whisky was not like that.

 Rather than the previously mentioned single malts providing the heart of the blend, it is the grain whiskies which provide the centerpiece of the flavour profile.
 Slightly sharp citrus and a moderately spicy toffee lead out on the initial palate which has a honey-like sweetness.
-A mild influence from the Highland Park’s famous Orkney peat is evident but is not in any way dominant.
-The influence from The Macallan is more remote as the famous Macallan sherry notes are buried further down and act to give the whisky only a lightly smoky character.
-I taste an influence of Glenrothes quite firmly, but I am uncertain as to whether the whisky from this distillery has made it into the blend or not.
-Some websites I have visited claim that it does and my tasting seems to support this.
+A mild influence from the Highland Park’s famous Orkney peat is evident; but it is not in any way dominant.
+The influence from The Macallan is more remote as the famous Macallan sherry notes are buried further down and act to give the whisky only a mild influence of dry fruit and raisin.
+I do taste what appears to be an influence of Glenrothes quite firmly, but I am uncertain as to whether the whisky from this distillery has made it into the blend or not.
+Some websites I have visited claim that Glenrothes is indeed part of the blend, and my tasting seems to support this.

 In the Throat 12/15